lucygoodyear19/MycobiomeProject/processing/README.md

 10) Taxonomy is assigned using UNITE database

 Also ensure that your sample name is separated from the rest of the fasta file name by an underscore, _, otherwise you will not get the sample names you want in the output.
 Else, rename your fasta files before running the script.
-For example, i had t rename some of my samples with the following ```rename 'CHN17_' 'CHN17-' *``` commandline command.
+For example, I had to rename some of my samples with the following ```rename 'CHN17_' 'CHN17-' *``` commandline command.

 **Outputs**

 1) quality profile.pdf
-      - shows the quiality profiles of the forward reads
+      - shows the quality profiles of the forward reads
 2) read_counts_during_pipeline_steps.csv
-      - view number of reads that made it through each stage of the pipeline: input, filtered, denoisedF, nonchim
+      - displays number of reads that made it through each stage of the pipeline: input, filtered, denoisedF, nonchim
 3) error_rates.pdf
       - shows learned error rates